FOREX-Euro jumps above $1.26 on Spain bank relief

 feared.

-prevent the threat of a bank run in case Greece's crisis heats
+reassure investors and prevent the threat of a bank run in case

 pulling away from a near two-year low of $1.2288 hit earlier